 - Depending upon the size of your wedding, a catering tent may also be required, as there are no commercial kitchen facilities at Laguna Gloria.
 This could be $1500 or more.

 - One of the areas that you will save on your wedding costs is the bar, since you’re allowed to bring in your own alcohol.
 We recommend having it delivered by Spec’s or another local source.
 However, all alcohol must be served by a licensed and bonded TABC certified bartender.

 - For your DJ or Band, the sound levels may never go over 80 decibels, so you will be required to rent a specific sound system through the venue.
 This is about $935.

 - For bands that have more than 4 pieces, a special whisper generator (that doesn’t make a ton of noise) is required.
 This is $1500.

-- There are only 40 parking spots so all weddings over 150 guests must have bussing service or Valet service for their guests.
+- There are only 50 parking spots so all weddings over 150 guests should consider have a shuttle service or Valet service for their guests.
 There are only 3 approved vendors for this.
 You should budget between $3,000 and $4,500 for this.

 - Glitter, confetti, streamers, silly string, fireworks and helium balloons are not allowed.
 Neither are tape, wire, staples, tacks, glue, etc. allowed to be adhered to the walls.